-YMCA Christchurch was founded in Lyttelton in 1862, and began work that included education programmes, athletics and bible studies.
+In 1862 the YMCA Christchurch was founded in Lyttelton, running education programmes, athletics and bible studies.

 In 1878 the 83 members raised enough money to buy land on the corner of Hereford and Cambridge Terrace.